leonardofoderaro/frankenstein/README.md

 }
 ```

+### XPathRemove
-### XPathRemove: find an element using XPath, then clear it
+find an element using XPath, then clear it
 ```
 {
     "name": "drop_login_box",  // the name for this filter